54 Rooms in a House: Design Inspiration for Your Home

 42. Conservatory

-This room is made primarily of glass and is typically used for growing plants and relaxation.
+This room consists mainly of glass and is usually utilized for growing plants and providing a space for relaxation.
 Whether you opt for a traditional or contemporary-styled conservatory, it will help bring the outdoors in.
-Thanks to new technology and engineering, it can also be used comfortably all year round for a variety of purposes, such as a home office, reading space, or breakfast nook.

 43. Observatory